ballerkobe808/invest/README - 0 TEAM.md

     email replies, and other such systems that reduce the need for human involvement.
 These systems lower your costs and streamline communications.

     Be careful about overdoing the size of the team.
 The more people you have, the more coordinating you have to do.
 It takes time to put together a good team.
 However, don’t think that you have to have every member of your team in place before you can get started.
 You can add and subtract members of the team on an as-needed basis.

+### Interviewing Potential team members

+Notes and scripts for this are found in the RE Elevated 3 day workshop handbook